GUIDELINES FOR EVALUATING DIRECTOR CANDIDATES

 Guidelines for Evaluating Director Candidates

-The Nominating and Corporate Governance Committee (the "Committee") will observe the following guidelines and procedures in identifying and evaluating candidates for election to Board of Directors (the "Board") of lululemon athletica inc. (the "Company").
+The Corporate Responsibility, Sustainability and Governance Committee (the "Committee") will observe the following guidelines and procedures in identifying and evaluating candidates for election to Board of Directors (the "Board") of lululemon athletica inc. (the "Company").

 1. At a minimum, each director will be expected to:

 a. understand the Company's business and the industry in general;

 b. regularly attend meetings of the Board and of any committees on which the director serves;

 c. review in a timely fashion and understand materials circulated to the Board regarding the Company or the industry;

 d. participate in meeting and decision making processes in an objective and constructive manner; and

 e. be reasonably available, upon request, to advise the Company's officers and management.